The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

 \subsection{Photometry at 10 $\mu$m}

-In the 36 years from 1975 through 2010, there are 27 measurements at $\sim$ 10~$\mu$m useful for light curve tracking.
-Although these are unevenly spaced, with gaps of 5--10 years, they should be adequate to test for lags on decadal timescales, given the duration of the coverage.
-There are also some short duration series of measurements we use to constrain any faster changes.
+In the 36 years from 1975 through 2010, there are 28 measurements at $\sim$ 10~$\mu$m useful for light curve tracking (excluding a few of low signal to noise, or with spectrometers with undetermined slit losses).
+Although these are unevenly spaced, with gaps of 5--10 years, they are adequate to test for lags on decadal timescales.

 The different spectral bands and calibration approaches must be understood to construct an accurate light curve.
 A simple demonstration of real variations is, however, possible.
-The measurements of \citet{Ward1987} are with very similar photometric systems as those of \citet{rie78, Rieke1981} and there are a sufficient number of sources in common with \citet{rie78} that the relative calibration can be determined directly.
+The measurements of \citet{Ward1987} are with very similar photometric systems as those of \citet{rie78, Rieke1981} and there are enough sources in common with \citet{rie78} that the relative calibration can be determined directly.
 The five galaxies other than NGC 4151 with measurements in common show excellent agreement in the reported flux densities (average ratio of \citet{rie78} to \citet{Ward1987} values of $0.964 \pm 0.065$), while the earlier \citep{Rieke1981} measurements of NGC 4151 are higher than the later \citep{Ward1987} ones by a factor of $1.363 \pm 0.042$.
 This estimate includes non-statistical errors as already within the \citet{Rieke1981} values, but at 7\% additional for the \citet{Ward1987} ones.
+The two N-band measurements early in the 21st century \citep{Gorjian2004, Radomski2003} are 1.58 $\pm$ 0.11 times higher than the ones reported in \citet{Ward1987}.

 To generalize this result over the full baseline, we have assembled all the relevant measurements and corrected them to flux densities at 10.6 $\mu$m, as summarized in Table~\ref{Table 1}.
-The reconciliation of the measurements to a common photometric basis requires some extra comments, as provided in Appendix~\ref{app:10um}.
+The reconciliation of the measurements to a common photometric basis is discussed in Appendix~\ref{app:10um}.